tomatyss/runloop/README.md

     `cargo run -p rlp -- run examples/openings/compose_email.yaml --params '{"recipient":"john","topic":"Q4 plan"}' --trace-out trace.json`.
-    The command now drives the full compose-email stack (contact resolver → context gatherer → writer → critic → mailer), prints per-node status, and optionally writes a replayable trace.
+    The command now drives the full compose-email stack (contact resolver → context gatherer → writer → critic → mailer), prints per-node status, and writes a replayable trace whether the run executes inline or via the daemon (daemon mode pulls the canonical `run.trace` from the KB once it is persisted).
 Make sure `runloop.json` points to a writable KB folder, that the model broker has at least one provider (or rely on the writer's heuristic fallback), and export any provider secrets to the environment so the CLI secret resolver can read them.
 Mail send still runs as a dry-run and prompts for approval unless `security.confirm_external_actions=false`.
   - Replay a recorded run with either a stored trace ID or a JSON file:
     `cargo run -p rlp -- replay trace:<trace_uuid> --opening examples/openings/compose_email.yaml`
     pulls the canonical `run.trace` payload from the KB, while passing a file